 So what makes Crystal Caves so great?
 They’re constantly changing.
 We were guided by the owner as the only tourists.
 He told us about the history of the cave and pointed out areas that he was working on that were not yet open to the public.
 A lot of what we saw was not open to the public until recently.
 He was quite proud to have been able to give the public something that had not been available before.
 Most tours last about an hour and 20 minutes.
 Ours lasted almost two hours since he pointed us to the best photo opportunities.
 Another bonus is that the formations are up close and personal.
 Most cave systems have only a few “rooms” with wide paths that are 20-30 feet from the nearest rock formation.
 Crystal Cave has about 10 rooms and the formations are literally right in front of your face.
 I even had to get near the floor for a few of the ceiling photos to be far enough away.
 Best of all, the detailed tour cost only $5.
 Compare that to a cave up the road that offers a 30-minute electric car ride into a large single room at a cost of $14.50 and you’ll agree that a visit to the Crystal Cave is a good deal.

-We do travel!
 After our visit to the cave we checked out of the hotel and drove a short 250 miles to Lawrence, KS.
-Virginia, a good friend of mine from the Coast Guard, lives there.
+A good friend of mine from the Coast Guard lives there.
 We stayed with her family for two nights.
 A lot has changed since we last met 10 years ago.
 Her son is now a teenager, she has two young daughters, and she’s no longer in the Coast Guard.
 Once again the cats enjoyed accommodations at “Hotel Jetta.”
-It was a little warmer in KS, so the “hotel” was moved into the garage.
+It was a little warmer in KS, so the “hotel” was moved into her garage.
 We visited an outlet mall and picked up a few things.
-We also rested up for ourlong drive to South Dakota.
+We also rested up for our long drive to South Dakota.

 Our next day’s drive was 660 miles to Kadoka, SD.
 Our goal was simply to get within striking distance of the Badlands and spend the night.
 The next morning we drove through Badlands National Park.
 The scenic drive through the Badlands was about 30 miles.
 The scenery was beautiful, but odd at the same time.
 A friend once described the Badlands as a “miniature Grand Canyon.”
 He’s right.
 Photos of the Badlands and the Grand Canyon appear quite similar.
 Even standing on the rim of one of the Badlands’ canyons provides a spectacular view of what seems to be a huge canyon.
 But once I visually “measured” the height of the canyon I figured it’s not really that deep.
 The layers of colors in the rocks are what provides the perception of tremendous depth.
 After we passed through the park we stopped briefly at “Wall Drug.”
 It’s much more than a drug store.
 In fact, it’s more of a shopping plaza.
 There were dozens of shops with souvenirs for nearly every attraction in the Black Hills.
 We decided not to purchase anything and to make our souvenir purchases at the actual attractions.
 Our 100-mile drive to Rapid City was met with plenty of rain.
 Most attractions we wanted to see are outdoors; therefore, we decided to call it a day.